-Annual Fee: $450.
+Annual Fee: $550.
 I know that is a lot of money but depending on your spending habits and your travel needs, it may be worth it.
-Read an example of how annual fees can be offset

 Bonus Categories: Earn 3 points per dollar on travel and dining worldwide.
 Earn 1 point per dollar on all other purchases.